Aemal-shirzai/netlinks-db-gui-banking-system/README.md

 1. You should have python and postgresql installed in your system.
 2. Download the project.
 3. Go to connections file and edit your postgresql database URI and database name.
+4. You should set the email configurations in connections file aswell. if you use smtp.gmail.com then you should have a app password for your gmail account. go and create one before proceeding. and alsow edit the configurations
-4. Run Migrations: Go to the project dirctory and run the following commands:
+5. Run Migrations: Go to the project dirctory and run the following commands:

    ```
    python3 migrations.py db init